ryeden/vscode-condenser/README.md

 # Log Condenser

-This extension lets you view files through a filter specified with a *text string* or a *regular expression*.
-Hidden lines that don't match the filter can be easily revealed.
+This extension lets you view files through a filter specified by a *text string* or a *regular expression*.
+Hidden lines that don't match the filter can be easily hidden or revealed.

-This tool is intended primary as a *log viewer* to make browsing through large files manageable and more convenient.
+This tool is intended primary as a *log viewer* to make browsing through large text files manageable and more convenient.

 ![Demo Video](resources/demo.gif)